lapps/lapps-lingpipe/README.md

 LAPPS WebService: Lingpipe
 =============

-A LAPPS wrapper for the [Lingpipe](http://alias-i.com/lingpipe/) service.
+A LAPPS wrapper for the [Lingpipe](http://alias-i.com/lingpipe/) tool kit.